GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/events/index.md

 ```

 {% Aside %}
-See [Using chrome.events][howto-events] for an expanded explanation of how to use this
+See [Using chrome.events][howto-events] for an expanded explanation of how to use
-API.
+ extension events.
 {% endAside %}

 [howto-events][/docs/extensions/api-howto/events]